meriki/3DFaceReconstruction/README.md

 # 3DFaceReconstruction
-The implementation of this paper, in pytorch.
+The implementation of http://aaronsplace.co.uk/papers/jackson2017recon/ paper, in pytorch.